-With four different songwriters, as well as Edge’s poems and occasional songs, The Moody Blues’ quality control can be variable – it’s telling that Hayward dominates the group’s compilations, and he’s the strongest singer, but on their albums credits are spread relatively evenly.
+With four different songwriters, as well as Edge’s poems and occasional songs, The Moody Blues’ quality control can be variable; it’s telling that Hayward dominates the group’s compilations, and he’s the strongest singer, but on their albums songwriting duties are spread relatively evenly.
 Each writer has their own style – Pinder delivers sonorous, mystical, dramatic songs, while Thomas sometimes tends towards childlike ditties.

-With the poetry of Edge often providing a portentous opening to the albums, the group can often sound twee and dated.
+With the poetry of Edge often providing a portentous opening to the albums, The Moody Blues can sometimes sound twee and dated.
 Their strength is arguably their detailed arrangements.
-All of the members are strong musicians, and they generally stay away from rock cliches; their songs often use acoustic instruments with prominent flute and acoustic guitar.
+All of the members are strong musicians, and they generally stay away from standard rock and roll; their songs often use acoustic instruments with prominent flute and acoustic guitar.
 The keyboards and flute provide rich counter-melodies, and the group’s harmonies are also pretty.

-While the five members were all in the band throughout the 1967-1972 era and there are many commonalities to their sound, the group did evolve.
+While the same five members were all in the band throughout the 1967-1972 era, the group did evolve over their early career.
 Days of Future Passed has the orchestral interludes, while In Search Of The Lost Chord pushes unconvincingly towards the psychedelic flavours of 1968.
-The group’s albums became more streamlined in the 1970s, and by 1972’s Seventh Sojourn they moved closer to the rock mainstream, ditching the poetry and turning up the electric guitar.
+The group’s albums became more streamlined in the 1970s, and by 1972’s Seventh Sojourn they moved closer to the rock mainstream, ditching the poetry and turning up Hayward’s electric guitar.

 After Seventh Sojourn the band didn’t record another album until 1978’s Octave, and Pinder left the band midway through the sessions.
-I’ve chosen just to cover the Core Seven albums at this point, although the Hayward written ‘Your Wildest Dreams’, from 1986’s The Other Side of Life, is an exemplary adult contemporary pop hits.
-I find The Moody Blues inconsistent, but they have one great album and a bunch of good albums, and Hayward’s material is generally very good.
+I’ve chosen just to cover the core seven albums at this point, although the Hayward written ‘Your Wildest Dreams’, from 1986’s The Other Side of Life, is an exemplary adult contemporary pop hit, and 1981’s Long Distance Voyager is generally considered their strongest later album.